- You may have an arrhythmia and have no symptoms.

 - a feeling that your heart is skipping a beat

 - a heartbeat that is too fast or “racing”

 - an irregular heartbeat

 - severe heart palpitations

-Some arrhythmias are medical emergencies.
+The following arrhythmias are medical emergencies.
 They must be treated as soon as possible.
-If left untreated, they can damage your heart or brain, or cause death.
-Ventricular fibrillation (a fast, chaotic heartbeat), for example, can be deadly if not treated with cardiopulmonary resuscitation (CPR) and defibrillation as soon as possible.
+If left untreated, they can damage your heart or brain, or even cause death.

 Supraventricular arrhythmias cause a fast heart rate.
 They require immediate emergency care.